Xentrk/x3mRouting/README.md

   * Create and selectively create and route IPSET lists to the WAN or VPN Client interfaces using the **x3mRouting.sh** script.
   * Route all VPN Server traffic to one of the VPN Clients.
   * Selectively route VPN Server traffic to an existing LAN routing rule for an IPSET list.

+#### 4. getdomainnames.sh Script
+This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
+Use the script when analyzing domains used by a website or streaming service.

 ## Support
 For help and support, please visit the Asuswrt-Merlin x3mRouting support thread on [snbforums.com](https://www.snbforums.com/threads/x3mrouting-selective-routing-for-asuswrt-merlin-firmware.57793/#post-506675).